MatrixPotential1S¶

 with

 .
-For potentials which depend only one variable, this equals the second derivative and
+For potentials which depend only one variable,

 .
 Note that this function is idempotent.